seaspaceman/systray-gsync-toggle/README.md

   - G-Sync fullscreen only
   - G-Sync fullscreen and windowed

-⌨ Supports custom keybindings configured in the settings menu:
+⌨ Supports remapping keybindings in the settings menu:
   - Toggle between last G-Sync mode and G-Sync off
   - G-Sync off
   - G-Sync fullscreen only